Skip to main content

 HECM decorative banner: photos depicting HECM position.
 HECM Position Description: The Helicopter Crewmember (HECM) is responsible for supporting the ground-based operations of the helicopter mission in a rapidly changing, high-risk wildland fire environment.
 The HECM is a member of a helicopter module and reports to the Helicopter Manager (HMGB).

-The Helicopter Crewmember (HECM) serves as a member of a helicopter crew, assisting the Helicopter Manager (HMGB) and/or the Helibase Manager (HEBM) in the performance and completion of helicopter missions.
+The Helicopter Crewmember (HECM) serves as a member of a helicopter crew, assisting the Helicopter Manager, Single Resource (HMGB), or may fulfill a role at a helibase as assigned by the Helibase Manager (HEBM) in the performance and completion of the helicopter missions.
 The HECM reports to the HMGB or HEBM and works in the Aviation functional area.

 The Forest Service and Department of Interior are enabled by Administratively Determined Pay Plans (AD Pay Plans) to hire persons for temporary duration for the following reasons: